sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

 Hackage, the package repository for the [Haskell](http://www.haskell.org) programming language, has around 5000 package nowadays.
 This is a lot!
 More libraries for a programming language can generally be considered a good thing.
-But like everyone knows, package quality varies a lot and not all are easy to work with.
-There are some general guidelines that can make a package more user
-friendly: focus the public interface and documentation on *usage* not implementation, keep code simple and don't over-engineer, be careful with chances between versions, etc.
+But most developers know that package quality varies and not all libraries are easy to work with.
+There are some general guidelines that can make a package more user friendly: focus the public interface and documentation on *usage* not implementation, keep code simple and don't over-engineer, be careful with chances between versions, etc.

-I would like to share set of guidelines I use myself in an attempt to make my own Haskell package easier to work with.
+I would like to share set of guidelines I compiled over time and use in an attempt to make my own Haskell package easier to work with.

 ## Have a clear module structure

-From a usability perspective the module structure of a package matters a lot.
+From a usability perspective the module structure of a package really matters.
 Modules are the top level building blocks of a library and tell a lot about what is has to offer.